 What Is A Midlife Crisis?

-A midlife crisis is a period around the middle point of one's life in which one begins to consider that their life is half over.
+A midlife crisis is a period around the middle point of life in which you begin to consider that your life is half over.
 This can cause some people to have a psychological crisis as they struggle with aging and mortality.

 Midlife crisis hits most people as they reach the middle of their adult lives and seems to happen when they finally come to grips with their own mortality and that they have not experienced all in their lives that they think they could have.
 Sometimes a midlife crisis is triggered by physiological changes like hormonal drops or decreasing metabolism, or it may result from other transitions like the death of parents or coming to grips with a lack of career progress.